sw1sh/QuantumPotatoChips/typst/main.typ

 == Construction of Quantum State by Projective Measurements
 === SIC-POVM case
-A qubit state can be reconstructed from SIC-POVM probabilities, because they are informationally complete (IC).
-However, qubit states cannot be recovered from only two independent projective measurements.
-We will show that for quantum states within potato chips, it is doable, and thus we refer to quantum potato chips as the most-classical states, because their probability space can be reduced into two disjoin separable ones.
+A qubit state can be reconstructed from SIC-POVM probabilities, because they are informationally complete (IC)@renes2004symmetric @saraceno2017phase @fuchs2017sic @appleby2017introducing @scott2010symmetric @appleby2014symmetric.
+However, general qubit states cannot be recovered from only two independent projective measurements.
+We will show that for states within the quantum potato chips, it is possible to reconstruct the entire state from only two independent projective measurements.
+Thus we refer to quantum potato chips as the informationally-minimal states, because their probability space can be reduced into two disjoint separable ones.

-Given QBism POVM, define three new POVM sets as follows:
+Given a QBism SIC-POVM such as @eq:povm, define three new POVM sets as follows:
 $cal(M)_1: {Q_1+Q_3,bb(I)-(Q_1+Q_3)}$,
 $cal(M)_2: {Q_1+Q_4,bb(I)-(Q_1+Q_4)}$, and
 $cal(M)_3: {Q_1+Q_2,bb(I)-(Q_1+Q_2)}$.
 They correspond to measurements along these Bloch vectors: